baumrock/RockPageBuilder/docs/setup.md

 ### Adding RockPageBuilder to the Frontend

-To add RockPageBuilder to your frontend you have to take two simple steps:
+To add RockPageBuilder to your frontend you have to take two simple steps - don't do that now, we'll guide you through later!

 1. Echo the content of the RockPageBuilder field, eg via `echo $rockpagebuilder->render(true)`
 2. Add the necessary assets to your frontend